leah63924-blip/crown-bert/README.md

 - `load_data.py`: functions for reading HDF5 files and preparing the crown-level inputs used by Crown-BERT
 - `model.py`: implementation of the Crown-BERT network architecture
 - `train.py`: training script for model optimization
 - `test.py`: evaluation script for model testing and performance assessment
-- 'main.py':run
+- `main.py`: main script for organizing the overall workflow, including data loading, model construction, training, and evaluation
 ## Usage

 The environment configuration, dependency settings, and key hyperparameters used in this project are provided directly in the code.
 Please refer to `train.py`, `test.py`, and the related implementation files for details.